 For information on what is currently being taught in each year group please refer to the class pages under the 'children' menu.
 There you will find a knowledge organiser for this term.

-We use Letters and Sounds as the basis for our phonics teaching.
+We use Jolly Phonics as the basis for our phonics teaching.
 The relevant phonics and spelling week can be found in the reading journal (a copy of which is on the letters page under September).